khomenkodima/healthcheck/README.md

 ## Usage

-To see report groups and statistic fo to System->Tools->View Reports
+To see report groups and statistic go to System->Tools->View Reports